GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 This allows nested mounts, even those explicitly defined using `EXPORT_MAP` to be exported automatically to clients without the client needing to mount them explicitly.

 A NOHIDE option has been added to the Terraform to disable this option if required.
 To remove the nohide option set `NOHIDE = true` in Terraform.

+## (GCP) Metrics collection agent to replace bash scripts

+A custom metrics agent fixes several issues with the original bash scripts:

+* Only read the slabinfo and mountstats once.
+Mountstats makes the biggest difference when you have a lot of exports.

+* Single thread monitoring mountstats.
+Previously a separate bash process was spawned per export.

+* Future support for a wider range of custom metrics.